MENU

 In 1931, playwright Kunio Kishida built a villa in the style of a Dutch farmhouse in the Hosei University Village in Kita-Karuizawa, where he spent the following summers.
 He loved the nature at the foot of Mt.
 Asama and raised goats and crepe goats.
 Kunio Kishida was exposed to European avant-garde theater, and published psychological comedies with an esprit, such as “Autumn in Tyrol” and “Buranko,” as well as novels and criticism.
 He was also active as a theater activist, founding the Bungakuza Theater Company with Toyo Iwata and Mantaro Kubota in 1937.
 His works set in Kita-Karuizawa and Shinshu include “Asama-yama” (play), “Izumi” and “The Best Chestnut Tree in the Village” (both novels).
 Eriko Kishida (poet and writer of children’s stories) is her eldest daughter, and Kyoko Kishida (actor) is her second daughter.

-In 1932, Kojira Serizawa, who continued to write works overflowing with love and humanism, established a mountain villa in Hoshino, where he spent many summers until the end of his life at the age of 96.
+Kojiro Serizawa, who continued to write works overflowing with love and humanism, built a mountain villa in Hoshino in 1932, where he spent many summers until the end of his life at the age of 96.
 Kojira Serizawa, who suffered from tuberculosis in his youth and spent his convalescence in Switzerland, seemed to see in Karuizawa the Switzerland of Japan.
 His major works include “Bourgeois,” “Death in Paris,” “Love, Knowledge, Sorrow,” and “The Fate of Man” (14 volumes), and in “God’s Smile,” the first novel in the God series, which he wrote one book each year from the age of 90, there is a scene in which the hero talks with a tree in the garden of his mountain cottage.

 ~ Yasunari Kawabata (1899-1972)